Pamela Colman Smith: Waite–Smith Tarot

-The 78 illustrations that make up the Waite–Smith tarot deck "represent archetypal subjects that each become a portal to an invisible realm of signs and symbols, believed to be channeled through processes of divination."
+The 78 illustrations that make up the Waite–Smith Tarot "represent archetypal subjects that each become a portal to an invisible realm of signs and symbols, believed to be channeled through processes of divination."
 They are original works of art and unique in terms of the cards' stylization, draftsmanship, and composition, which is a significant aesthetic achievement.
 They are one of the best examples of Smith's imagination for fantasy, folly, ecstasy, death, and the macabre.

-When Smith's tarot was first published by Rider, in England, in December 1909, it was simply called Tarot Cards and it was accompanied by Arthur Edward Waite's guide entitled The Key to the Tarot.
-The following year Waite added Smith's black-and-white drawings to the book and published it as The Pictorial Key to the Tarot.
-In 1971, U.S. Games bought the right to publish the deck and published it under the title The Rider Tarot Deck (because of differences in U.S. and U.K. copyright law, the extent of their copyright in the Waite–Smith deck is disputed).
-In later editions they changed the name to Rider Tarot and then Rider Waite Tarot.
-Today most scholars, in order to recognize the importance of Smith's contribution, refer to the deck as the Waite–Smith Tarot.
-Tarot writers often refer to the deck with the simple abbreviation of RWS, for Rider–Waite–Smith.
+The deck bearing Smith's illustrations, first published in England by Rider in December 1909, were simply labeled Tarot Cards and accompanied by The Key to the Tarot guide by Arthur Edward Waite.
+His guide was updated the following year with Smith's black-and-white drawings, and republished as The Pictorial Key to the Tarot.

+U.S. Games acquired the rights to publish the deck in 1971, released variously as The Rider Tarot Deck, simply Rider Tarot, and Rider Waite Tarot.
+Based on differences in U.S. and U.K. copyright law, the extent of their copyright in the Waite–Smith deck is disputed.
+Recent scholars, recognizing the central importance of Smith's contribution, often refer to the deck as the Waite–Smith Tarot, while others prefer the abbreviation RWS, for Rider–Waite–Smith.

 In the century since the deck's first printing, there have been dozens of editions put out by various publishers; for some of these the Smith drawings were redrawn by other artists, and for others the cards were rephotographed to create new printing plates.
 Many versions have been recolored as the coloration is rather harsh in the original deck, due to the limitations of color printing at the time.
-One example is the 1968 Albano-Waite tarot, which has brighter colors overlaid on the same pen-and-ink drawings.
+One example is the 1968 Albano–Waite Tarot, which has brighter colors overlaid on the same pen-and-ink drawings.
 Some recent U.S. Games editions have removed Smith's hand-drawn titles for each card, substituting text in a standard typeface.
 Altogether, these decks encompass the full range from editions very closely based on the original printings to decks that can at most be termed 'inspired' by the Waite–Smith deck.